FitSmallBusiness

 A. Name: Provide a name for the rule that will make it easy to identify later.

-B. Transactions: You can specify whether you want the rule to apply to transactions that are Money out or Money in to either all bank accounts or specific bank accounts.
+B. Transactions: Indicate whether you want the rule to apply to transactions that are Money out or Money into either all bank accounts or specific bank accounts.

-C. Conditions: You can specify one or more conditions that the transaction should meet to be classified under your new rule.
+C. Conditions: Specify one or more conditions that the transaction should meet to be classified under your new rule.
 If you specify multiple conditions, you can choose whether the transaction must meet all the conditions or at least one of the conditions.

 Conditions can reference the transaction’s description, bank text, or amount.
 If the condition is based on the transaction’s description or bank text, you can specify that it must contain, doesn’t contain, or exactly matches the text you enter.
 Conditions that reference the amount of the transaction can specify the amount must be equal to, not equal to, greater than, or less than the value you specify.